shivamgutgutia/NewsSummariser/README.md

     pip install -r requirements.txt
     ```

+### Part 1: Model Training (Optional)

+> **🔄 Optional Step**
+> A pre-trained model is already hosted on Hugging Face and can be used directly, so running this step is optional.
+However, if you'd like to train the model locally, follow these steps:

 5. **Train the Model**
     Run the `modeltraining.py` script to train your model.
     ```bash
     python modeltraining.py
     ```

+### Part 2: Running the Flask Application

-6. **Run the Flask Application**
+6. **Start the Flask Application**
-    Start the Flask app with the following command:
+    Once the dependencies are installed, you can run the Flask app with the following command:
     ```bash
     flask run
     ```